triploit/Kalzit/docs/tutorial/examples/helloWorld.md

 The above code is the most complete "Hello World" program you can get in Kalzit.
 In some cases, however, it can get even shorter!

 ## Making the code shorter
 First of all, this example includes the actual output of the text.
-When using the [language playground](/_browser_ide.html), you do not need that part.
+When using the [language playground](/app/ide), you do not need that part.
 So this is what you get:

 ```
 "Hello World".
 ```

 When running that using the playground, you should still see the expected output.
+When writing a standalone app, you have to consciously display everything you want the user to see.
+So, if you are writing or copying code and want to see its result, do not forget to print it!

 ### Print in the playground
-The `Print: ` part, however, is sometimes still needed when using the playground.
+However, `Print: ` is sometimes still needed when using the playground.
 Here is a little example:

 ```
 "Hello World".
 "Second output".